vib-singlecell-nf/vsn-pipelines/README.md

 # Quick start

+Data needs to be downloaded.
+More info can be found [here](https://github.com/aertslab/SingleCellTxBenchmark/tree/master/data).

 You can have a quick test of the single sample analysis pipeline on the 1k pbmc datasets provided by 10x Genomics.
 This will take only **~3min** to run.
 ```